The Rite of the Open Circuit

 - A soldering iron, unplugged

-- The implement to be given to the Candidate (typically a multimeter, basic toolkit, or notebook)
+- The implement to be given to the Candidate, most often a multimeter, a basic toolkit, or a notebook

 I. The Opening of the Circuit